KULeuven-Diepenbeek/osc-course/content/ch1-c/ecosystems.md

 {{% notice note %}}
 When targeting another platform, you will need a **cross-compiler** that compiles on your computer for another computer.
 That is, the instruction set might differ!
 (64 or 32-BIT, RISC/ARM, ...)<br/>
 Instead of using the default GCC compiler: `gcc bla.c`, you will download and install a custom cross-compiler and evoke it the same way: `arm-eabi-none-gcc bla.c`.
-The GBA or RaspberryPi for instance have an ARM chip-set and require this cross-compiler.
+The Game Boy Advance (GBA) or RaspberryPi for instance have an ARM chip-set and require this cross-compiler.
 This differs from most x86 chip-sets that leverages `gcc`.
 {{% /notice %}}

 {{% task %}}